PerfectoCode/Community-Samples/Calabash/src/ENVIRONMENT_VARIABLES.md

 Directory where to download the Perfecto Mobile reports.
 The default is the current working directory.

 ### 9. `CALABASH_PERFECTO_MOBILE_UPLOAD_LOCATION`
-MobileCloud repository directory where to upload the apk/ipa file.
+Lab repository directory where to upload the apk/ipa file.
 The default is the PRIVATE repository.

-Click [here](http://help.perfectomobile.com/article/AA-00929) for more information on the MobileCloud repository.
+Click [here](https://community.perfectomobile.com/posts/941431) for more information on the Lab repository.

 ##### Example